A Comprehensive Package for Exact Statistical Genetic Analysis of Qualitative and Quantitative Traits

 TERMINATION: This license will terminate automatically if you fail to comply with the limitations described herein.
 On termination, you must destroy all copies of the Software and Documentation.

 ACKNOWLEDGEMENT: LICENSEE agrees to reference MENDEL in every publication that employs it.
-See the top of every standard output file generated by MENDEL for the preferred citation to use.
+See the bottom of every standard output file generated by MENDEL for the preferred citations to use.